CloudLabs-MOC/AI-102-AIEngineer/Instructions/23-search-skills.md

     ![](./images/searchskill(14).png)

-1. In the blade for your Function App, in the pane on the overview, select the **Functions** tab in the middle of the page.
+1. In the blade for your Function App, in the pane on the overview, select the **Functions** tab in the middle of the page and then click **Create function**.

     ![Visual Studio Code Icon](./images/d-56.png)